adamschmideg/coffeescript-eclipse/devjournal.md

  - The errors in XtextResource are cleared in the parsing phase, so adding a Diagnostic error by the lexer would be lost.

+* Issues
+ - One-character long string not recognized in editor
+ - Double quotation mark within singly quoted string
+ - Add standard objects and functions (Array, String, Math, console, etc) to global scope
+ - Add function parameters to local scope, they should be Id-s rather than IdRef-s
+ - Explore StringIndexOutOfBoundsException problem when resolving an xtext link
+ - `break` keyword
+ - Comments are ignored by lexer, so error locations are shifted by the length of preceding comment
+ - Weird reconciler exception when opening `nodes.coffee`
+ - Use `.coffee` as file extension
+ - Accept empty file

   [1]: http://jevopisdeveloperblog.blogspot.com/2011/03/implement-tostring-with-xtexts.html
   [2]: http://www.eclipse.org/Xtext/documentation/2_1_0/100-serialization.php#serializationcontract
   [3]: http://stackoverflow.com/questions/8154790/visualize-lalr-grammar